Bad-ptr/persp-mode.el/README.md

 (require 'persp-mode)
 ```

-On emacs <= 24.3 `with-eval-after-load` not defined.
-Here is how to fix it -- add this to your .emacs(or another init file that loads before persp-mode):
+On emacs <= 24.3 the macro `with-eval-after-load` is not defined.
+Here is how you can fix it -- add this to your .emacs(or .emacs.d/init.el or another init file that loads before persp-mode):
 ```lisp
 (unless (fboundp 'with-eval-after-load)
   (defmacro with-eval-after-load (file &rest body)